 Frequently Asked Questions

-As outlined in the United Nations Convention on the Rights of the Child (UNCRC), children have the right to grow up in a healthy and safe environment.
-The unpredictability and forecasted environmental damage resulting from human-induced climate change threatens children’s lives today and their futures.
+As outlined in the United Nations Convention on the Rights of the Child (UNCRC), children have the right to grow up in a happy, healthy and safe environment.
+The climate emergency is one of the greatest threats to children’s rights globally.

 Like many places across the world, Scotland’s climate is already changing.
 Our work with Scotland’s Climate Assembly showed the real worries and anxieties children have about their local areas and communities being under threat.
 This was especially voiced by those who have connections to fragile landscapes in the islands and coastal regions.